NateMccomb/TeslaCamViewerII/README.md

-## `Tesla's software update 2019.24.4 has changed how the TeslaCam files are saved/encoded.
-TeslaCam Viewer 2019.35.5.0 has a fix for this bug, Download it and check out the YouTube Demo on how to use it from the links below.`
+## `Tesla's software update 2019.24.4 has changed how the TeslaCam files are saved/encoded.`

 # TeslaCam Viewer II
 A file viewer and video editor for TeslaCam